 Start the ArcGIS Pro Python 3 conda environment:

 To run a Python script from a .bat file, use call on propy:

 @echo Run my Python script call "%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\propy" myscript.py @echo Finished

 As a scheduled task

-If running a Python script as a scheduled task, the program or script should be C:\PROGRA~1\ArcGIS\Pro\bin\Python\Scripts\propy and the arguments should include the full path to your Python script.
+If you are running a Python script as a scheduled task, the program or script should be C:\PROGRA~1\ArcGIS\Pro\bin\Python\Scripts\propy, and the arguments should include the full path to your Python script.